starryforest-ymxk/StarryFramework/Assets/Plugins/StarryFramework/Info/README_EN.md

 2. Import the audio extension module
    - Download `StarryFramework_AudioExtention.unitypackage`
    - Import the extension package into your project
-   - The extension module will be automatically installed to the `/Assets/StarryFramework/Extensions/Runtime/Audio Module` directory
+  - The extension module will be automatically installed under the plugin root at `/Extensions/Runtime/Audio Module`

 **Configuration Steps**

 1. Add the audio module to the framework
-   - Open the framework settings panel (`Window > StarryFramework > Settings Panel`)
+  - Open the framework settings panel (`Tools > StarryFramework > Settings Panel`)
    - Add `AudioComponent` to the Modules list
    - Adjust the module's priority order as needed
    - Drag the Audio prefab from the Audio Module into the GameFramework scene as a child object